mhkeller/npm-things/docs/3-error-messages.md

 The first place to look is line 17 of our index.js file, as the message tells us up top.
 That isn't super helpful because that's merely the line that is telling us that it found an error, not the root cause.
 If your error is a jewelry thief fleeing from a height, line 17 is where the police officer caught him, we want to retrace his steps, though, to find the scene of the crime.

-To go deeper we start reading the stack trace, which is the list of files below the line `Error: oh no!`.
+To go deeper we start reading k trace, which is the list of files below the line `Error: oh no!`.

 The stack trace is a record of what functions were called, listed in verse chronological order.